FlavScents AInsights Entry for 4-Methyl Guaiacol (CAS: 93-51-6)

 2. Sensory Profile

-4-Methyl guaiacol is known for its distinctive smoky, spicy, and sweet aroma, often described as reminiscent of smoked bacon or roasted coffee.
-It has a moderate to high odor intensity and is used as an impact note in various formulations.
-The compound also exhibits a sweet, vanilla-like flavor, making it valuable in flavor systems that require a smoky or roasted character.
-The taste threshold is relatively low, allowing it to impart significant flavor at minimal concentrations.
+4-Methyl guaiacol is known for its distinctive smoky, spicy, and phenolic odor, often described as reminiscent of smoked bacon or roasted coffee.
+It has a moderate intensity and good diffusion properties, making it a valuable impact note in flavor formulations.
+The taste threshold of 4-methyl guaiacol is relatively low, allowing it to impart a noticeable flavor even at low concentrations.
+It is typically used to enhance the authenticity of smoked, roasted, or grilled flavor profiles in food products.

 Citation hooks: FlavScents; peer-reviewed sensory literature